SchabrechtsK/SchabrechtsK.be/content/posts/2020-01-02-my-2019-personal-retrospective.md

 ### Team Tech Lead

-Even though I&#8217;m an independent developer I can still move up to a different position within the same team.
+Even though I'm an independent developer I can still move up to a different position within the same team.
 That is exactly what happened in the summer of 2019.
 After spending some time helping out the Product Owner and the Team Manager I was offered to move up to the position of Team Tech Lead.

-At this point, I&#8217;m no longer Team Tech Lead of 1 team but of 2 teams.
+At this point, I'm no longer Team Tech Lead of 1 team but of 2 teams.
 Making sure the technical process works the same in both teams and that everyone is happy working at the client.

 ### Building Lot

 Following the birth of our baby boy, we also set out to find a suitable home to live in.
 However, most of the houses we visited seemed to miss something.
-We couldn&#8217;t find anything suitable to call our home.
+We couldn't find anything suitable to call our home.

 Just as we were about to give up and wait another year we found a different solution.
 We found the perfect spot to build our house.
 It was a nice building lot, in a quiet area.
-A forest is close by for our long walks and we wouldn&#8217;t even need to move that far.
+A forest is close by for our long walks and we wouldn't even need to move that far.

 ### Personal Website